-Subjects Setting Arrangements English and Mathematics In Years 7 and 8 Mathematics is blocked across the whole year and they are able to set independently within this block.
-There are seven classes in each year group.
-In Years 7 and 8, English is taught in mixed ability classes within the linear block.
-In Year 9 English and Mathematics are blocked together in two separate option blocks.
-Although the students in each block are the same, the subjects are able to set the classes independently of each other within the block.
-Both subjects have eight classes in Year 9.
-Science In Year 9, Science is blocked across the year and the classes can be set independently of other subjects.
+Subjects Setting Arrangements English and Mathematics In Years 7, 8 and 9, Mathematics is blocked across the whole year and they are able to set independently within this block.
+There are seven classes in Years 7 and 9 and six classes in Year 8 (smaller year group).
+In Year 7, English is taught in mixed ability classes within the linear block.
+In Years 8 and 9, English is blocked across the whole year group and they are able to set independently within this block.
+There are six classes in Years 7 and 8 and seven classes in Year 9.
+Science In Year 9, Science is blocked across the year in seven classes and the classes can be set independently of other subjects.
 Creative Technologies and drama carousel Eight mixed-ability classes in two bands with students moving on a carousel of activities between Computing, Design Technology, Food Preparation & Nutrition and Drama during Years 7-9.
-MFL Seven classes in Years 8 and 9 and six classes in Year 7.
+MFL Six classes in Years 7 and 8 and seven classes in Year 9.
 These classes are set independently by ability in two bands.
-PE & Dance PE & Dance is blocked in two separate bands in Years 8 and 9.
+PE & Dance PE & Dance is blocked in two separate bands in Year 9.